Dariga Nazarbayeva: Family

 Nazarbayeva had a long marriage to Kazakh businessman and politician Rakhat Aliyev until their divorce in June 2007.
 Aliyev held senior posts in Kazakhstan's domestic intelligence agency and foreign ministry, and later as ambassador to Austria.
 In 2004, a woman alleged to be Aliyev's mistress was found dead, having fallen from a tall apartment building in Beirut.
 He was stripped of his titles in 2007 after critiquing President Nazarbayev for altering the nation's constitution to allow him to be president for life.
 Aliyev claimed that his divorce was executed without his consent, and that it was forced by Nazarbayev.

 Aliyev was convicted in absentia for various crimes in Kazakhstan.
 Austria refused to extradite him, but were preparing to try him for the kidnapping and murder of two Kazakh bank officials.
-Before the trial, he was founded dead in his Austrian jail cell due to alleged suicide.
+Before the trial, he was found dead in his Austrian jail cell due to alleged suicide.

 Nazarbayeva has two sons with Aliyev, Nurali and Aisultan, and a daughter Venera.
 She is also a grandmother.
 Nurali's wife gave birth to Laura Aliyeva in 2013.

-On 23 January 2020, Nazarbayeva's son, Aisultan, made a public statement on his Facebook page, claiming that his grandfather Nazarbayev was allegedly his dad and that his mother Nazarbayeva has been attempting to kill him while living in London.
+On 23 January 2020, Nazarbayeva's son, Aisultan, made a public statement on his Facebook page, claiming that his grandfather Nazarbayev was allegedly his father, and that his mother Nazarbayeva has been attempting to kill him while living in London.
 Nazarbayeva made no responses regarding the case made by her son.
 The next day on 24 January, a female correspondent from the RFE/RL attempted to receive response from Nazarbayeva regarding her son's claims as she was walking by in the Parliament building hallway where one of Nazarbayeva's security guards ended up grabbing the reporter by the arm and covering her mouth.
 On 16 August 2020, Aisultan was found dead in London with the cause of his death being allegedly due to cardiac arrest.
 In response to the incident, Nazarbayeva stated that "my family is devastated at the loss of our beloved Aisultan and we ask for privacy at this very difficult time."